-- Test of English as a Foreign Language (TOEFL) scores for international applicants who received their bachelor’s degree at a school where English was not the primary language.
+Test of English as a Foreign Language (TOEFL) scores for international applicants who received their bachelor’s degree at a school where English was not the primary language.
 Applicants must meet minimum TOEFL scores as set by the School of Social Work.

 - Any Social Work applicant who has responded "yes" to any of the Community Standards questions on the UNC Graduate School application may be asked to submit to a background check before their application will be reviewed.
 Failure to provide complete, accurate, and truthful information on your application will be grounds to deny or withdraw an applicant's admission or for dismissal after enrollment.
 For policies related to criminal background checks and our field education program, please visit p.
 84 of our Field Education Manuel.
 If you plan to pursue your social work licensure in NC or another state, please be sure to talk with the state licensure board to make sure you are aware of their review policies.

-- Reference letter from BSW program director or field instructor coordinator, if a recent graduate (within the last three years).
+- Reference letter from a faculty member at their BSW Program.
 This can be one of the three required recommendations.

 - If you have been out of school more than seven (7) years, you must complete submit a formal request to be considered for the Advanced Standing Program.